How To Finance a Home Remodel

 A home remodel can be a large financial undertaking and one that requires a lot of planning.
 One of the biggest questions you may have is how to finance a home remodel.

 While the ideal way to pay for a renovation or upgrade project is by saving up, there are several other ways you can fund the project.
-Some of the options include tapping into your equity, using a personal loan, or applying for a government loan.
+Some options include tapping into your equity, using a personal loan, or applying for a government loan.

 How Much Does a Home Remodel Cost?